markpwns1/jammy/README.md

   => a + b;
 }
 ```
 Semicolons are optional but may help avoid grammatical ambiguity in rare cases (I can't think of any off the top of my head, to be honest).
+A block must have at least one statement inside it, or else it will be interpreted as an empty table.

 `>>` is shorthand for a block containing one statement.
 These two expressions are equivalent:
 ```